Elements of Exemplary Independent Study

 - Independent study lesson plans are standards aligned and developed by subject matter experts.

-- Supplemental materials may be used to respond to individual pupil interests and learning styles, but materials that are sectarian in nature are not to be used.11
+- Supplemental materials may be used to respond to individual student interests and learning styles, but materials that are sectarian in nature are not to be used.11

 - Independent study teachers participate in staff development focused specifically on state content standards.

-- The LEA successfully transitions pupils out of independent study and back to the traditional classroom or another educational option if they are not making satisfactory educational progress or are otherwise in violation of the independent study agreement.
+- The LEA successfully transitions students out of independent study and back to the traditional classroom or another educational option if they are not making satisfactory educational progress or are otherwise in violation of the independent study agreement.

 - School leadership.
 The school principal is knowledgeable about independent study and is effective in maintaining support for independent study as a valued and high-quality option within the LEA.
 In addition, the school leadership team:

-- Provides the vision and strategies to promote a positive, safe and supportive school climate.
+- Provides the vision and strategies to promote a positive, safe, and supportive school climate.

 - Employs a wide range of strategies to encourage parental and community involvement, such as an advisory council.
 Strategies include: